dreamgyf/FastInflate/README.md

 - If you want compile this project, please `clone` the parent project [AndroidLibraries](https://github.com/dreamgyf/AndroidLibraries) directly.

-- Multi-module projects are not supported currently.

 - Multi-directory of `layout` is not supported currently.
 (For Example: `layout-v23`)

 - The `<include />` tag doesn't supported to use `theme` attribute.

 - The current version is an alpha beta, and have not done compatibility tests for all of the Android versions.

-- The initialization of the current version of `FastInflate` is slow, this problem will be solved in subsequent versions.

 ## Performance test